 Singapore is an island off southern Malaysia, in the Singapore Straits.
-It has a population of more than 5.6 million, made up of a variety of ethnicities, mostly Chinese, Malays and Indians.
+It has a population of more than 5.6 million, comprised of various ethnicities, mostly Chinese, Malays, and Indians.

-You can get some breathtaking views of Singapore if you visit the Marina Bay Sands SkyPark or take the Singapore Flyer, which is a huge Ferris wheel.
+You can get some breathtaking views of Singapore if you visit the Marina Bay Sands SkyPark or take the Singapore Flyer, a giant Ferris wheel.

-No visit to Singapore would be complete without seeing the statue of the Merlion. the symbol of the city.
-The statue has a fish’s body and a lion’s head, which spouts water from the mouth.
-It’s a very famous landmark, and all tourists jockey to get a prime position to photograph the statue.
+No visit to Singapore would be complete without seeing the Merlion statue—the city's symbol.
+The statue has a fish’s body and a lion’s head, spilling water from the mouth.
+It’s a famous landmark, and all tourists jockey to get a prime position to photograph the statue.
 The Merlion was believed to have offered protection to the citizens of Singapore.

-There are Buddhist temples to visit, and no visit would be complete without seeing the Sri Mariamman Temple, a Hindu temple that is very colourful and kitsch.
+There are Buddhist temples to visit, and no visit would be complete without seeing the Sri Mariamman Temple, a Hindu temple that is very colorful and kitsch.

 Fun facts about Singapore: